-Cyclical trends tend to reverse direction more frequently, with the peak-to-peak wavelength normally lasting several years, and are much harder to predict.
+Cyclical trends tend to reverse direction more frequently and are much harder to predict.
+The peak-to-peak wavelength normally lasting several years, rather than decades as with structural trends.
 Interest rates, commodity prices, gold and exchange rates are typical examples.

 The Interest Rate Cycle

 Interest rates and inflation are closely linked and probably most predictable of the short- to medium-term market cycles.
 Interest rates are normally raised by central banks (such as the Fed) in order to curb a build-up of inflationary pressure in the economy.

 The consumer price index (CPI) is quite volatile, affected by fluctuating crude oil and agricultural output, while core CPI (excluding Energy and Food) offers a more stable measure of prices.

 Growth in hourly wage rates, however, offers greater insight into underlying inflationary pressures that are likely to affect future price rises.

 Currently annual wage rate growth is subdued but a rise above 3.0% would be likely to elicit monetary tightening from the Fed.

 Monetary tightening from the Fed in turn affects the yield curve, credit growth and the money supply, slowing economic growth and often leading to a recession (depicted by gray bars on the chart above).

 Lower interest rates and monetary easing are normally a response to the sharp fall in aggregate demand which accompanies a recession.

 Interest rates in one economy may also have an impact on other economies through the exchange rate mechanism.